Chaos in the Quantum Field Theory $S$-matrix: Acknowledgements

 \section{Acknowledgements}

 I am grateful to U.~Smilansky for discussions on chaotic scattering and the three-disk example, and to B.~Shraiman for discussions on the leaky torus.
 I thank C.~Cordova, D.~Gross, A.~Kitaev, and M.~Smolkin for helpful discussions.
-This work was supported by NSF grant PHY-1911298.
+This work was supported by NSF grant PHY-1911298 and the Sivian Fund of the IAS..